 - Broken lights or poorly lit areas

-Once we evaluate the details of your accident and determine how the property owner or another party acted negligently, we can file your claim with their homeowner’s or business insurance provider.
-This begins the process of getting you the compensation you deserve.
+Such dangerous conditions often point back to poor maintenance or an unaddressed hazard.
+Once the Law Offices of Anidjar & Levine evaluates the details of your accident and determines how the at-fault party acted negligently, our slip and fall attorneys can file a claim with their homeowner’s or business insurance provider.
+This begins the process of getting you the compensation you need.

 How Do Premises Liability Laws Affect My Claim?